 Eye Movement Desensitization and Reprocessing therapy is a psychotherapy technique that helps relieve psychological stress.
 It’s an effective treatment for post-traumatic stress disorder (PTSD) and can help anyone recovering from trauma.

 During EMDR therapy sessions, the patient relives traumatic or triggering experiences while the therapist directs their eye movements.
-During some of these phases, eye movements help to link neural pathways and alleviate adverse cognitive reactions.
+During some of these phases, rapid eye movements help to link neural pathways and alleviate adverse cognitive reactions.